 Mike Bullmore, Senior Pastor, CrossWay Community Church, Bristol, Wisconsin

-When I first heard of God Made Boys and Girls, I was a bit concerned about the fact that it’s about gender.
+This is an excellent story that addresses the gender with truth in a kid-friendly way.
+Full review coming soon.
+UPDATE: When I first heard of God Made Boys and Girls, I was a bit concerned about the fact that it’s about gender.
 You see, we live in a society that is trying to change what we believe about gender, so it makes my heart sad to realize that we need more books like these for our children.
 In fact, I highly recommend using this with your children whether your a parent, teacher, counselor or someone who works with kids in any way.
 The author uses real-life examples to begin the conversation about gender.
 She explains to her readers that God created boys and girls.
 “So God created man in his own image, in the image of God he created him; male and female he created them. -Genesis 1:27” Marty Machowski explains to children that gender is a special gift from God.
 She also uses the XX and XY chromosome to explain that no matter how you change your gender, you can’t change your blood.
 This was a kid-friendly and simple way to explain.
 The author takes it even further by using Adam and Eve to explain sin and how God’s way is better.
 This book is very gospel-centered as the author explains how Jesus Christ died on the cross and rose again for our sins.
 Children will learn about forgiveness.
 Children will also learn that it is okay for boys to like baking and playing with dolls and for girls to like football and other boyish stuff.
 The main point with this is that it isn’t about what we think makes us a boy or a girl.
 God never makes mistakes when it comes to gender.
 Something else that I thought was intriguing was that the author also teaches children the importance of loving others.
 Since we live in a society full of sin, they will come across other kids who want to change their gender and may possibly even will.
 However, it is still important that they show Jesus’ love.
 This isn’t part of the Good News For Little Hearts series, but like those books, you can find talking points to take the discussion further.
 One of the neat discussions is how a child might have medical reasons, for example having been born with both genitals.
 Basically, the book covers all its bases.
-Highly recommended!
-Disclaimer: I received a copy of this book from the publisher for my honest review, which I have given.
-I was not required to write a positive review and have not been compensated for it in any way.
-All opinions expressed are my own.